Farmworker: In Canada

 Canada As of 2010 had 297,683 agricultural employees; 112,059 were year-around and 185,624 were seasonal or temporary.
 Qualifying employers in Canada can hire temporary foreign farmworkers from participating countries for periods of up to 8 months per calendar year for on-farm primary agriculture in specified commodity sectors, if the work involved totals at least 240 hours within a period of 6 weeks or less.
 This Seasonal Agricultural Worker Program, established in 1966, brings about 25,000 foreign workers to Canada each year.
-About 66 percent of those work in Ontario, 13 percent in Québec, and 13 percent in British Columbia.
+About 66% of those work in Ontario, 13% in Québec, and 13% in British Columbia.

 Workers in the Seasonal Agricultural Worker Program, being citizens of Mexico and various Caribbean countries, tend to be Spanish-speaking.
 Between 1991 and 1996, in British Columbia, the number of South Asian agricultural workers increased from 3,685 to 5,685, mostly Punjabi-speaking.
 Analysis published in 2000 indicated that "Of the 5,000 workers employed by the over 100 licensed Farm Labour Contractors in British Columbia, two-thirds were recent immigrants who entered Canada less than 3 years ago.
-Of the 700 harvest workers surveyed, 97 percent were Punjabi speaking" (British Columbia did not participate in the Seasonal Agricultural Workers Program until 2004.).
+Of the 700 harvest workers surveyed, 97% were Punjabi speaking" (British Columbia did not participate in the Seasonal Agricultural Workers Program until 2004.).

 Many of the issues noted for farm workers in the US also apply in Canada.
 Analysis pertaining to Ontario noted that "All workers are eligible (with some variability) for provincial health insurance ... and workers compensation (WSIB), and are covered by provincial health and safety legislation through the Ministry of Labour, and yet [migrant farm workers] are not always able or willing to access these health and compensation services".

 Every Canadian province and territory has an office that deals with labour and employment laws.
 A person at the local employment or labour-standards office can talk to farmworkers about fair pay, hours of work, rest periods, and working conditions, and provide other services.
 An employer cannot punish a farmworker for contacting an employment-standards office.